twisted/twisted/docs/development/sponsorship.rst

 With $200 per month or the equivalent $2400/year we can have your logo:

 * In the README file of the twisted/twisted project.
-* On the twisted.org website in the Donation section
+* On the twisted.org website in the "Sponsors" section

 Your contribution is also mentioned: